 History of this work

 Op.90 No.2 "Evening Service in E minor" was written in 1933 for the Choir of St. John's College, Cambridge, where the composer had been director of music for 32 years.
+"Rootham in E minor" became popular and was widely sung by college and cathedral choirs.

 As an aside: Op.90 No.1 "Morning Service in E minor" was written in the same year, and consists of a setting of the Benedictus and Te Deum.
 Both the Morning Service and the Evening Service were originally published in 1934 by The Faith Press.